A Guide to Exploring the Nullarbor Plain

 While in Eucla, step back in time and explore what was once Australia’s busiest regional telegraph station, now slowly engulfed by the sand dunes.

-We left Eucla and drove to the free camp where we decided to stay for the night: Baxter Rest Area.
+Eucla has great paid accommodation options but we decided to leave the town and drive to the free camp where we stayed for the night: Baxter Rest Area.
 There are toilets and a dump station there.

 Day 4 – Baxter Rest Area to Norseman (305 km)